arblvlrn/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ### What is the goal of this deliverable?

-The goal of this deliverable is to explore and analyze a dataset of popular Spotify tracks from 2023.
+The goal is to explore and analyze a dataset of popular Spotify tracks from 2023.
 By examining and visualizing the data, we aim to uncover trends, popular artists, and other insights about the most-streamed songs.
 This will give a clear overview of the dataset and highlight key patterns.

 _____

 ## Overview of the Dataset?

-In this first part of the analysis, we are tasked
+In this first part of the analysis, we are tasked to